HegemanLab/galaxy-tardis/tardis-intro.md

 ### TARDIS Command - `seed_database [date]`

 - Restores the PostgreSQL database to its most recent state if no date/time is specified.
-- When a date/time pattern is specified; the most recent backup as of that date will be retored.
+- When a date/time pattern is specified; the most recent backup as of `date` will be restored.
   - The pattern is any pattern accepted by [the Linux `date` program](https://linux.die.net/man/1/date).
 - Required Docker bind-mounts (defined by `tardis_envar.sh`):
   - `/export`